 Alaska is home to world-class fishing and is dotted with exclusive and remote fishing lodges.
 Of course, there are countless charter companies to take you out fishing for our tasty salmon, halibut, and more!

 With long winters and regions that get dumped on, the backcountry opportunities are endless.
 For those not as wild at heart we do have a few ski resorts as well.

 Looking for some backcountry suggestions?
 Check out my post on Free places to ski and snowboard near Anchorage.

-Check out the following posts to help you start planning your adventure to Alaska!
+Check out all my Alaska posts to help you start planning your adventure to Alaska!